 There have been several works in the open literature examining the design of advanced control strategies for such processes, aiming to achieve high recovery yield and product purity.
-Most of the contributions, employ PID (Krättli et al., 2013) or ‘cycle-to-cycle’ (Grossmann et al., 2010; Suvarov et al., 2014) approaches that consider purity and yield as the control outputs. of the main challenges discussed in the open literature are: (a) the achievement of CSS that will ensure process stability (lack of periodic input strategy), () lack of online feedback measurements of the tracked outputs, () efficient handling of disturbances and () simplification of the often computationally expensive optimization and/or control problem.
+Most of the contributions, employ PID (Krättli et al., 2013) or ‘cycle-to-cycle’ (Grossmann et al., 2010; Suvarov et al., 2014) approaches that consider purity and yield as the control outputs.
+Several of the main challenges discussed in the open literature are: (a) the achievement of Cyclic Steady State (CSS) that will ensure process stability (lack of periodic input strategy), (b) lack of online feedback measurements of the tracked outputs, (c) efficient handling of disturbances and (d) simplification of the often computationally expensive optimization and/or control problem.
+In this work we develop and propose a control strategy, based on the tracking of the outlet concentrations of the mixture components that manages to: (a) lead to periodic input profiles, (b) high recovery yield and (c) high product purity.

-The system process
+The system and process

-Here we consider the twin-column Multicolumn Countercurrent Solvent Gradient Purification (MCSGP) (Aumann and Morbidelli, 2007; Krättli et al., 2013) used for the separation of a three-component mixture, containing an IgG1 monoclonal antibody as the product of interest.
-Currently, purification equipment based on the MCSGP process is commercially available by ChromaCon AG and LEWA Bioprocess Technology Group and has been used by several manufacturers (e.g. Bristol-Myers Squibb, Clariant, Merck Serono, Novartis) ((Aumann et al., 2011; ChromaCon, n.d.; Krättli et al., 2013; Muller-Spaeth et al., 2011; Ströhlein et al., 2006)).
-The work presented in this is based on a case study separation performed using the ContiChrom HPLC unit used for the separation of a monoclonal antibody from product-related impurities (ChromaCon, n.d.).
+Here we consider the twin-column Multicolumn Countercurrent Solvent Gradient Purification (MCSGP) (Aumann and Morbidelli, 2007; Krättli et al., 2013) used for the separation of a three-component mixture, containing an IgG1 monoclonal antibody as the product of interest, weak and strong impurities that correspond to aggregates and fragments of the IgG1.
+Currently, purification equipment based on the MCSGP process is commercially available by ChromaCon AG and LEWA Bioprocess Technology Group and has been used by several manufacturers (e.g. Bristol-Myers Squibb, Clariant, Merck Serono, Novartis) (Aumann et al., 2011; ChromaCon, n.d.; Krättli et al., 2013; Muller-Spaeth et al., 2011; Ströhlein et al., 2006).
+The work presented in this manuscript is based on a case study separation performed using the ContiChrom HPLC unit used for the separation of a monoclonal antibody from product-related impurities (ChromaCon, n.d.).

-The setup (Figure 2) consists of two, identical ion-exchange columns that alternate between batch and interconnected mode, with the latter facilitating the recycle of the impure stream fractions.
+The semi-continuous setup (Figure 2) consists of two, identical ion-exchange columns that alternate between batch and interconnected mode, with the latter facilitating the recycle of the impure stream fractions from the column on the right-hand side of the setup to the one on the left.
 During the first interconnected (continuous) phase (I1), column 2 starts empty.
-Simultaneously, the outlet flow of column 1 enters column 2 mixed with an additional fraction of adsorbing eluent (E).(Guiochon and Trapp, 2012) After the completion of I1, the two columns start operating in batch mode (B1 phase feed (F) is introduced to column 2product.
-In I2 phase the recycling stream containing the impure fraction of product and strong impurities exits column 1 and enters column 2.
-By the end of I2 phase, column 2 starts eluting (B2 phase).
-B2 phase finishes when the overlapping region of reach the of column 2.
-At this point the first switch (Switch 1) has been completed and the two columns swap positions.
+Simultaneously, the outlet flow of column 1 enters column 2 mixed with an additional fraction of adsorbing eluent (or modifier) (E).
+Based on the principles of ion-exchange chromatography, the modifier is the salt used in the process to induce mixture separation (Guiochon and Trapp, 2012).
+After the completion of I1, the two columns start operating in batch mode (B1 phase).
+During this B1 phase, feed (F) is introduced to column 2, while column 1starts eluting the product (P), loaded from the previous process cycle.
+In I2 phase the recycling stream containing the impure fraction of product and strong impurities (S) exits column 1 and enters column 2.
+By the end of I2 phase, column 2 starts eluting weak impurities (W) (B2 phase).
+B2 phase finishes when the overlapping region of weak impurities and product reach the exit of column 2.
+At this point the first switch (Switch 1) has been completed and the two columns swap positions, by essentially applying the applying the input strategy of column 1 (eluent gradient and flow rate schedule) to column 2 and vice versa.
 Therefore, column 1 will go through the recycling and feeding tasks as described above, while column 2 will continue with the gradient elution (Krättli et al., 2013).